swissashley/chrome-ext-linkedinEndorser/README.md

 Use Page action and DOM to access skill buttons in Linkedin user profile page.
 Compare the skills with the preset skill list and endorse the one matches the list.

-** Disclaimer: Linkedin might disable your ability on one machine to endorse skills if you heavily rely on this extension too frequently. **